 A trained practitioner will offer the most effective type of acupressure, but you can self-apply the technique.
 Individuals can use an acupressure mat to discover what points to target that can help relieve their symptoms.
 With this information, they can use their finger and thumb to administer the pressure from their own home.

 Some types of self-applied acupressure utilise the acupressure mat.
 Used in addition to acupressure treatment, this self-healing tool – which is covered in spikes protected by rounded tips - can be used a couple of times a week to achieve a range of self-healing, relaxation and meditation benefits.
 It is recommended that users lie on the mat for a duration of 20-30 minutes.
 In this time the pressure can most effectively release endorphins and help to soothe muscle aches and pains.
 But make sure you seek advice from a trained practitioner beforehand.

 What training qualifications and experience should therapists have?

 In the UK there is no overall governing body to provide national standards for acupressure treatment.
 However, there are a number of professional bodies and associations in which professionals can choose to register with.
 Although there is no specific acupressure association, it is recognised under acupuncture guidelines, which entail a strict code of ethics and practice.

-In order to become a member of a professional body, acupressure practitioners will need several years of training and experience behind them.
+In order to become a member of a professional body, acupressure practitioners will need several years of training and experience.
 Specific requirements will vary from association to association.
 Ultimately, their professional membership will ensure a degree of reliability and safety in the eyes of those seeking treatment.